survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### Respect the SemVer

-When publishing new versions, it is important to respect the SemVer.
+When publishing new versions, it's important to respect the SemVer.
 Roughly, it states that you should not break backward compatibility, given certain rules are met.
 The exact rules were covered in the previous chapter.

 To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows change log generation and automated releases.